laptop_chromebook

 Campaigns Columns AdGlare AdServer

-Duplicating a campaign
+Duplicating a Campaign

 Duplicating a campaign in an ad server saves time by allowing you to quickly replicate settings like targeting, creatives, and settings without starting from scratch.